500 Days of Summer (2009)

 The UCSB Script to Screen series celebrates the start of its 4th season with 500 Days of Summer.
 We are honored to have a post-screening Q&A with screenwriter Scott Neustadter (The Fault in Our Stars, The Spectacular Now, and the upcoming Paper Towns).

-The UCSB Script to Screen series examines the screenplay and its transition to the big screen from the perspective of the writers, directors, producers, and actors.
-This series is hosted by the Pollock Theater Director, Matt Ryan, and sponsored by The Carsey-Wolf Center, the Department of Film and Media Studies, and UCSB Alum writer/director Scott Frank.
+The UCSB Script to Screen series examines the screenplay and its transition to the screen from the perspective of writers, directors, producers, editors, and actors.

 Scott Neustadter, Writer